bsisic/PolnPy/README.md

 What:

 Train and test a couple of models
-- Random Forest Regressor?
+- Random Forest Regressor
-- One more, Support Vector Regressor?
 - LSTM?
+- Prophet?

 Libraries used:
 - Pandas https://pandas.pydata.org/